Amyh97/Hubbub_codetest_Amy/bugs.md

 Add if statements in template so if `row.house_choices == “”` it renders "Anonymous" else it renders `row.house_choices`.

 #### Further testing:
-Add more donations against no house and see if it adds to the "Anonymous" row or adds more rows, as expected, it added to the same row rather than create more rows for each unassigned donation.
+Add more donations against no house and see if it adds to the "Anonymous" row or adds more rows.
+Adding additional rows for each anonymous would be a bug, but as designed, it added to the same row rather than create more rows for each unassigned donation.

 ### My Profile